-The registration year for dogs runs from the 1 July to the 30 June each year.
-During the month of July every year you must ensure that your dogs are registered for the coming year.
+The registration year for dogs runs from 01 July to the 30 June each year.
+You must ensure that your dogs are registered by the end of August for the current registration year.

-Please make sure that you attach (or have with you) your completed and signed dog registration form showing any changes in dog details since the previous registration.
-PLEASE DO NOT DETACH THE END PORTION OF THE REGISTRATION FORM.
+Please make sure you attach (or have with you) your completed and signed dog registration form showing any changes in dog details since the previous registration.

 This means that the cost of providing a professional dog management service is shared between all dog owners.